![]() |

 Mellotrons/Chamberlins used:

 2002's Feel is somewhat overlong for its content, causing this listener to run out of patience after forty minutes or so.
 I can only assume that considerable substance intake is recommended before playing, as the album crawls through ten tracks of tuneless acoustic psych, complete with dodgy recorder solos and the like.
 Best moment?
-The acid-drenched (sorry) guitar work on closer Stars, for what it's worth.
+The acid-drenched (reviewer cliché alert) guitar work on closer Stars, for what it's worth.
 Takeda plays Mellotron, while Shibayama plays Mellotron and Chamberlin (I've no idea where the band sourced one, assuming it's real), with strings on opener The New World and the oddly-titled Song About A River-Crossing Song, nowhere near enough to make this worth hearing on that account.

-Their sixth full album, 2004's The Same as a Flower, has its moments, but a great deal of it's rather dreary, sad to say; maybe its rather downbeat approach can be seen as 'transcendent' if you're in the right frame of mind?
+Their sixth full album, the rather dreary 2004's The Same as a Flower, has its moments; perhaps its rather downbeat approach can be seen as 'transcendent' if you're in the right frame of mind?
 It's mostly one-paced (slow), with little development of musical themes, concentrating more on its lyrical content, I suspect.
-Tape-replay credits are the same as Feel, with lush strings and obvious brass (complete with key-click) on the lengthy Bramble and flute and strings at the end of After A Song.
-My guess is that the instruments were added in one take, played together by the duo, which would probably mean that the strings are Chamby and the brass and flute, 'Tron.
+Tape-replay credits are the same as Feel, lush strings and obvious brass (complete with key-click) on the lengthy Bramble and flute and strings at the end of After A Song.
+My guess is that the instruments were added in one take, played together by the duo, which would probably mean that the strings are Chamby and the brass and flute, Mellotron.
+The following year's Dream Sounds is a slightly different proposition, featuring just four tracks over its forty-minute length, one of them 'side-long', in vinylspeak, although it's more a collection of disparate bits than a 'proper' piece, to be honest.
+Said track, The True Sun, deviates from their usual template a few minutes in, when the drums and lead guitar kick in, although the pace remains as funereal as ever.
+Shibayama on Mellotron this time round, with strings on Me, On The Beach and The True Sun, although less vibrantly than on The Same as a Flower.

 Current availability: